Greece Crypto Tax 2

 • Royalties paid to individual residents and individual and corporate non-residents – 20%

-• Fees for technical projects, management fees, consultancy, and other related advisory services paid to individuals and non-resident companies with a head office outside the EU – 20%
+• Fees for technical projects, management fees, consultancy and other related advisory services paid to individuals and non-resident companies having their head office outside the EU – 20%

 Payroll Taxes

-In Greece, every employer is obligated to withhold and remit progressive Personal Income Tax to the Greek tax authority on behalf of the employees by the 20th of each month.
-Social Security Contributions are withheld and remitted to the e-National Social Security Fund and cover retirement pension, sickness, industrial injury, unemployment, paternal leave, and national health insurance.
-The Social Security Contributions are made jointly, and the rate is 22.29% for employers, and 13.87% for employees.
+Any employer in Greece is obligated to deduct and pay progressive Personal Income Tax on behalf of the employees to the Greek tax house no later than the 20th of every month.
+Social Security Contributions are deducted and paid to the e-National Social Security Fund for retirement pension, sickness, industrial injury, unemployment, paternal leave, and national health insurance.
+Social Security Contributions are contributory in nature, with the rate being 22.29% for employers and 13.87% for employees.

-Personal Income Tax rates vary depending on the employee’s salary and are as follows:
+Personal Income Tax rates depend on the employee’s salary and are as follows:

-How do I pay taxes on crypto in Greece in 2024?
+How much tax do I need to pay for crypto in Greece in 2024?

 How to declare income from cryptocurrencies

-1. Determining income: You need to determine the amount of income you received from cryptocurrencies during the tax year.
-This includes profits from the sale of cryptocurrencies, income from mining, steaking and other types of income.
+1. Determining income: You must determine how much you derived from cryptocurrencies during the year for taxation.
+This, of course, will involve your profits from the sale of cryptocurrencies, mining and steaking income, and any other forms of income.

-2. Calculating your taxable income: To calculate your taxable income, subtract the cost of purchasing cryptocurrency and related expenses (such as trading and exchange fees) from your total income.
+2. Calculating your taxable income: Subtract the cost of purchasing cryptocurrency and related expenses, including but not limited to trading and exchange fees, from your total income.

-3. Income Declaration: You need to include information about your cryptocurrency income in your annual tax return.
-Greek tax authorities require all taxpayers to provide detailed information about their financial transactions, including transactions with cryptocurrencies.
+3. Declaration of Income: You will have to declare your cryptocurrency income in your return that is filed annually.
+Greek tax authorities require all the taxpayers to declare detailed information regarding their financial transactions, including those involving cryptocurrencies as well.

 Tax rates